-1 woman dead, 2 hurt in shooting at Applebee’s in Missouri
+1 woman dead, 2 hurt at shooting at Applebee’s in Missouri

 ST. JOHN, Mo.
-(AP) - A man has been arrested in a shooting that left one woman dead and two others wounded, including a firefighter, at an Applebee’s restaurant in suburban St. Louis, authorities said.
+(AP) - A man has been arrested in a shooting that left one woman dead and two others wounded, including a firefighter, at an Applebee’s restaurant in suburban St. Louis, authorities say.

 St. John police Chief Robert Connell said a man walked into the St. John restaurant about 9:20 p.m.
 Monday and opened fire.
 Connell said it appears that he targeted two women, killing one and leaving the other with non-life threatening injuries.
 KTVI reports that the motive is unknown.

 Kinloch Fire Chief Kevin Stewart said the third victim was a firefighter who was shot while eating at a different table eating with other first responders.
-He said she had just finished training and was a bystander.
-As of early Tuesday, the firefighter was in critical, but stable condition.
+He said she had just finished training and was an innocent bystander.
+As of early Tuesday morning, the firefighter was in critical, but stable condition.

 The suspect later was taken into custody.
 Neither his name nor those of the victims were immediately released.